sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

-- [Arrange artboards hierarchically](https://github.com/oodesign/arrange-artboards-hierarchically), by oodesign: Arrange artboards hierarchically depending on their name (based on the Sketch Slash naming pattern).
-- [Duplicate Under](https://github.com/oodesign/duplicate-under), by oodesign: Sketch plugin to duplicate layers, but placing copies under the originals in the layer list.
 - [Sketch Map](https://github.com/she1991/Sketch-Map), by Akash Shetye: Get a bird's eye views of your prototype flows.
 - [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Sketch.app plugin to merge symbols with the same name.
 - [Sketch Translation](https://github.com/hoai265/language-sketch-plugin), by Hoai Nguyen: A Sketch plugin for easy multi-language design